tempralsounds/emu-bass-2020/readme.md

 # EMU Bass July 2020

 This sample pack contains various bass samples that have been distorted and modulated in the EMU sampler via gain, resampling and filter modulation.
-A few may have been routed hot through a Xone 96, with some with crunch and additional filtering applied.
+A few may have been routed hot through a Xone 96, with crunch and additional filtering applied.

 ## Sample name abbreviations